gnarlyquack/dr-strangetest-documentation/Home.md

    provides a comprehensive example on how to implement your own assertion if EasyTest doesn't provide the assertion you want and/or using PHP's `assert()` is impractical.

-Please open an issue and (ideally) contribute a fix if you find an error in these pages!